d3media/dsp-suite-segment-service/README.md

 ```

+### Checking Update Status

+The segment in your connected DSP may take a while to update depending on the size of your segment and the speed of the DSP API.
+It happens in real-time from our system but the update doesn't complete instantly.

-The *status link header* points to a url you can query to check the state of the job.
-Jobs can take a certain of time to finish so please do not query the status every 100ms.
+The *status link header* contains a url you can query to check the state of the update.
+Please limit your update checks to once every 10 seconds or so as DSP APIs take a while to update with large segment lists.

-Instead of polling us, you can specify a url to we can call you back when the job is done.
-To do that, you need to inclued in the querystring the `callback` parameter.
+Instead of polling/waiting, you can specify a url ("webhook") that we will call when the job is done.
-This parameter is an url (encoded please).
-We will post the result of the job to that url.
-In order to simplify your integration with us you can add `{job_id}` to any part of your url.
-We will replace it with the job id.
+You can specify your call-back/webhook URL as a querystring variable with name `callback`.
+Please URL encode your URL before inserting into querystring to avoid problems.
+We will POST the results of the segment update to your URL.
+Your call-back URL can optionally include the string `{job_id}` and we will replace this with the job id prior to callback.

 ```
-# PLEASO NOTE {job_id} has been escaped to \{job_id\} so bash does not expand it.
+# PLEASE NOTE {job_id} has been escaped to \{job_id\} so bash does not expand it.
 # In a regular integration you should encode the whole callback parameter value
 advertiser_id=a0
 segment_id=a0g0